 there needs to be improvement to the system - especially the pictograms - because they are not instinctively recognisable.

 Laurie Hall - the director general of the Video Standards Council, which administers the PEGI system in the UK - agreed with Dr Wilson and told the BBC that more work needed to be done: I think people need to be made more aware.
-Take the spider
+Take the

-the packaging, in English, which will help.
+game on the packaging, in English, which will help.

 Dr Tanya Byron's review, Safer Children in a Digital World , looked at the advertising of video games, its effect on children and the clarity of guidance to the industry.